 7.2 What Is the Optimal Blood Sugar Level for Fat Burning?

-As you lower the glucose in your system, your body will turn to fat.
-If your intake of dietary fat is not excessive, more of the fat you’re using for fuel will be from your body.
+As you lower the glucose in your system, your body will use more fat for fuel.
+So long as your dietary fat intake is not excessive, more of the fat you’re using for fuel will be from your body.

-As the glucose in your blood and glycogen in your liver drop, your body will turn to fat for fuel.
-Therefore, as long as you are not supplying excess dietary fat, you will be burning body fat when your glucose levels are lower.
+As the glucose in your blood and glycogen in your liver drop, your body will turn to your stored body fat for fuel.
+Therefore, as long as you are not supplying excess dietary fat, you will burn body fat when your glucose levels are lower.

 7.3 What Is a Healthy Waking Glucose Level?